GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 Talking of JavaScript, the browser support situation for the latest core JavaScript features is great.
-Promises, modules, classes, template literals, arrow functions,...
-You name them.
+Promises, modules, classes, template literals, arrow functions,… You name them.
 All supported.

 Async functions work across the board in all major browsers.